 like a poem… open to personal perceptions.
 Photography should allow that sometimes…that space where the viewer can lose himself in his own understanding and his own experience.

-Why are Tira and Gun important subjects?
+Why are Tira and Dayang important subjects?
 Why should they be photographed?

 When I happen to spend time with such human beings - yes with those human beings that we labeled as ‘on the edge’ of society – I taste a sort of freedom that we, average westerners, have completely forgotten about it.
 It’s a mixture of primordial freedom and instinct of survival.